draumaz/savesys/c/README.md

 - ```save_writer(line, num)``` scans the line and new number you pass in, and writes to the file.

 ## Example Usage

+## IMPORTANT MESSAGE FOR C PORT:
+- Open savesys.c and change the config macros to what you'd like them to be.

 ```
 #include "savesys.h"